Home - Italian - Fork-Tender Chicken Cacciatore

 Instructions

-• Pat the chicken thighs dry with a paper towel.
+• Pat 3 pounds bone-in chicken thighs (6-8 pieces) dry with a paper towel.
 Season generously on both sides with salt and pepper.
-Sprinkle the flour on both sides, patting off any excess.
+Sprinkle 1 tablespoon all-purpose flour on both sides, patting off any excess.

-• Pour the oil into a large (12-inch) saute or braising pan and place over medium-high heat for a minute or two.
+• Pour ¼ cup extra virgin olive oil into a large (12-inch) saute or braising pan and place over medium-high heat for a minute or two.
 When the oil begins to shimmer, arrange the chicken in the pan, skin-side down.

 • Cook the chicken until the skin is golden brown, 6-8 minutes.
 Turn the pieces over and cook another 2 minutes.
 Remove the chicken to a plate.

-• Stir the shallots and bell pepper into the fat in the pan.
+• Stir 2 thinly sliced shallots and 1 chopped red bell pepper into the fat in the pan.
 Cook 2-3 minutes, stirring frequently, until softened.
-Add the mushrooms and 1 teaspoon salt.
+Add ½ pound cremini mushrooms, sliced ½-inch thick and 1 teaspoon salt.
 Cook, scraping up any browned bits from the bottom of the pan, until the mushrooms begin to release their liquid, 2-3 minutes.

 • Cover the pan and cook 25 minutes.
 Adjust the heat as needed to maintain a slow bubble without boiling.
 Turn the chicken over and cook, uncovered, 10 more minutes.
 The chicken should be very tender when prodded with a fork.